 A trip to Bora Bora’s only town, Vaitape (pop: 5000) is worth it in order to experience some of community life.
-Although the town is focused on the tourist trade, a visit here will give you the chance to try out local cuisine.
+Although the town is focused on the tourist trade, a visit there will give you a chance to try out local cuisine.
 Some of which we recommend later in this article.
-In fact this is one of the advantages of Bora Bora – you can try out food outside of your resort, something that is much harder to do in the Maldives.
+In fact this is one of the advantages of Bora Bora.
+You can try out food outside of your resort, something that is much harder to do in the Maldives.

 The culture in the Maldives is vibrant, interesting, and definitely worth discovering though.

 Bodu Beru is a traditional rhythmic dance performed by upwards of 15-20 people, and was introduced to the Maldives around 1000 years ago.
 It’s been a tradition here ever since, and many resorts have cultural nights where dancers perform.

 If venturing into Malé, a visit to the Maldives National Museum is a must.
 Not only does it give an insight into the history of this nation, but it also has a great collection of historical artefacts from the region, some several centuries old.